epfl-ada/ada-2024-project-deep5eekers/README.md

 ## Research Questions

-In this section we have listed the main research questions we would like to address during this project.
+In this section we have listed the main research questions we tried to answer during this project.

 - RQ1: What gender imbalances exist in acting roles, and how do these differences vary over time, across genres, and between countries?
 - RQ2: What stereotypical character types are associated with each gender?